 Containers are located on each ward and in the cafeteria.

-The staff will be happy to prepare a nice arrangement – orders are taken in person, by phone, or by mail.
 Please note that for reasons of hygiene no soil is permitted on the wards.
 Our nursing staff will gladly provide vases for cut flowers.

 ... are ideal for visitors with a long journey, or for guests, who want to be near their relatives for a long time.
 You can choose between double rooms, and large apartments with separate living area and own kitchenette.